Symplectic configurations: a homological and computer-aided approach: Homological assignments: finiteness and elimination by specifying areas

-\begin{example} In this paper, there are two primary examples of standard bases that will be considered.
+\begin{example} In this paper, there are two primary examples of standard bases that will be considered, both of which are naturally ordered.

 (1) Suppose $X$ is a complex surface which is a successive blowing-up of $\C\P^2$.
 Let $E_i$, $1\leq i\leq N$, be the total transform of the exceptional divisor of the $i$-th blowing-up in $X$, and let $H$ be the total transform of a line $L\subset \C\P^2$.
 Then $H, E_1,E_2,\cdots,E_N$ is a standard basis, which we will call the standard basis associated to the successive blowing-up of $\C\P^2$.
-We note that $H, E_1,E_2,\cdots,E_N$ is naturally ordered in this example.
+We note that the basis $H, E_1,E_2,\cdots,E_N$ is naturally ordered.

 (2) Let $\omega$ be a symplectic structure on $X$.
 Denote by $\E_\omega$ the set of classes $E\in H^2(X)$ such that $E$ can be represented by a smooth $(-1)$-sphere in $X$ and $c_1(K_X)\cdot E=-1$.
 A standard basis $H,E_1,E_2,\cdots,E_N$ is called a {\bf reduced basis} of $(X,\omega)$ if in addition, $E_i\in \E_\omega$ for each $i$, and the following area conditions are satisfied: $\omega(E_2)\leq \omega(E_1)$, and when $N\geq 3$, $\omega(E_N)=\min_{E\in\E_\omega}\omega(E)$, and for any $2<i<N$, $\omega(E_i)=\min_{E\in\E_i}\omega(E)$, where for each $i<N$, $\E_i:= \{E\in \E_\omega|E\cdot E_j=0, \forall j>i\}$.
-We note that a reduced basis is naturally ordered. \end{example}
+We note that a reduced basis $H,E_1,E_2,\cdots,E_N$ is naturally ordered. \end{example}

 Let $H,E_1,E_2,\cdots,E_N$ be a standard basis of $H^2(X)$, and let $A\in H^2(X)$.
 Then $A=aH-\sum_{i=1}^N b_i E_i$, where $a,b_i\in\Z$.
 We will call $a, b_i$ {\bf the $a$-coefficient and $b_i$-coefficients} of $A$ with respect to the standard basis.
 Moreover, we define the {\bf virtual genus} of $A$ to be the following integer